sapio-lang/sapio/contrib/build-a-vault/README.md

 ```

 The native runner reconstructs the CLI/plugin compilation path from each
-module hash and uses the saved context and value connections.
+module hash and uses the saved context, literal Variables and value connections.
+It also checks the constructor samples that supplied the original literals.
 It compares the
 complete compiled JSON, including derived keys, script commitments and public
 metadata.
 This checks that host-accelerated WASM operations retain native Rust
 semantics.